apollographql/apollo-server/docs/source/migration.md

 })
 ```

-If you passed `cacheControl` false, use the disabling plugin instead.
-So replace:
+If you currently pass `cacheControl: false` like so:

 ```javascript
 new ApolloServer({